SaeedTaghavi/CS/docs/OS/Chap04.md

     - Efficiency

 - cons:
-    - One blocking syscall blocks all.
+    - One blocking syscall blocks all
-    - No parallelism for multiple processors.
+    - No parallelism for multiple processors

 eg. Green threads (Solaris)